Tunasss/Tunasss/README.md

 <kbd>▪️</kbd>🖥️ Currently Learning C++, Python etc....🍌

-<kbd>▪️</kbd>🔭 I'm collaborating in more private or public repositories and organizations

 <kbd>▪️</kbd>🗣️ I know English, Vietnam and C++ Languages

 <kbd>▪️</kbd>🎂 This Noob Was Borned in 26/08/2006